 The Center for Learning in Action (CLiA) strives to cultivate and sustain experiential learning opportunities, curricular and non-curricular, in service of the teaching goals of our faculty, the civic aspirations of our students and the needs of the wider community.

 Experiential learning at Williams fits with the College’s broad philosophy of enhancing student capacity to improve society.
-The Center connects students to practical learning opportunities in accordance with the College’s core mission of student civic development.
-The educational effects of community engagement work can be powerful, in that they add real-life complications to classroom discussions and develop the leadership and citizenship skills essential to a Williams education.
+The educational effects of community engagement work are powerful, adding real-life complications to classroom discourse and developing essential leadership and citizenship skills.

-Extracurricular experiential opportunities at Williams range from local education outreach programs through which students can tutor or teach, to student-initiated alternative spring break trips in which students create and run group service projects off-campus.
+Extracurricular experiential opportunities at Williams range from K-12 teaching, tutoring and mentoring programs to student-initiated alternative spring break trips in which students create and run group service projects off-campus.